CHCAA-EDUX/Programming-for-the-Humanities-E21/lessons/class_design.md

 Kristoffer: I have no regrets over past mistakes
 ```

+__Advanced topic__:

-And we can override methods using dunder methods (this is an advanced topic) - in this case with `repr` that we use to change the printable representational string of the given Person instance.
+We can overload operators using dunder methods - in this case we override the printable representational string of the given Person instance with `repr`.
+For more detail on operator and function overloading, see [article](https://realpython.com/operator-function-overloading/).

+Before operator overloading with `repr`

 ```sh
 >>> print(kln)